PrintersForAnts/MetalBoop/README.md

 #### B) Belts

 Next attach base plate to X rail cart together with belts as shown in the picture provided by Vitalii (**Vitalii's belt mount**).
+Make sure that both belts are of equal lengths!

 ![MetalBoopBelts](./imgs/assembly/belts.jpeg)